scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Results
 =======

-Our simple data collection framework gives us a rich data set to examine, and our workflow gives us a way to interactively explore the data and refine the results of our exploration into dashboards for monitoring Python.
-Given a fixed amount of space, we choose to focus on just some of the most generally useful questions we can ask of the data, but also highlight some surprises.
+Our simple data collection framework yields a rich data set to examine and our workflow enables us to interactively explore the data and translate the results of our exploration into dashboards for monitoring Python.
+In this section we choose to focus on a few of the questions we can ask of the data, but also highlight some surprises.

-Results presented come from data collected between January and May 2021.
+The results presented come from data collected between January and May 2021.
-**FIXME was this unique nonstaff users on computes only?  need to add that**

-**FIXME How many Python jobs, how many jobs use Conda environments and how many use the module.**
+During this period of time we had 2448 unique non-staff Python users, at least 30 percent of all total NERSC users. **FIXME** percent of Python jobs ran on our Haswell partition and **FIXME** percent ran on our KNL partition.
+63 percent of all our users have used the NERSC-provided Python module, although only 5 percent of Python jobs used the module, suggesting that for heavy computation most users prefer their own stack.
+As a result of discovering this low use rate we have slowed down our module release cadence and instead prioritized empowering users to build their own software environments via conda and Shifter.

+Roughly 17 percent of our MKL-eligible jobs (those using NumPy, SciPy, Numexpr, and scikit-learn) used MKL.
+This fraction was dissapointingly low as our goal at an HPC center is encourge high-performance libraries.
+This is another actionable insight; now that we have identified that MKL adoption is low, our goal is to try to increase MKL usage through training, documentation, or other methods.

 .. figure:: library-barplot-2021.png